Lane formation and aggregation spots in a model of ants: Introduction

-The behaviour of the Keller--Segel model \eqref{eq:kellersegel} has been extensively studied.
+The behavior of the Keller--Segel model \eqref{eq:kellersegel} has been extensively studied.
 Initially, Keller and Segel derived a linear instability criterion for a more general model than (\ref{eq:kellersegel}) on a bounded domain with no-flux boundary conditions \cite{keller1970initiation}.
 In the notation of (\ref{eq:kellersegel}), the linear instability criterion (the \emph{Keller--Segel instability criterion}) is $\chi c_0>1$ for instability around the homogeneous steady states $\rho=\rho_0$ and $c=c_0$.
-Later, it was confirmed at a nonlinear level: when $\partial_t c=0$, if the mass $\int\rho \ \dd\xx$ is above a critical threshold depending on the domain geometry and $\chi$, solutions blow-up in finite time.
+Later, it was confirmed at a nonlinear level: when $\partial_t c=0$, if the mass $\int\rho \ \dd\xx$ is above a critical threshold depending on the domain geometry and $\chi$, solutions blow up in finite time.
 In contrast, below such mass, they will decay to zero (or to a homogeneous state on a bounded domain) \cite{blanchet2008infinite,blanchet2006two,horstmann2003,nagai2001blowup}.
 Note that this is equivalent to fixing $\int \rho \, {\rm d} \xx = 1$ and varying the chemical sensitivity $\chi$; this is the convention we will follow in this paper.

-Versions of the Keller--Segel model with more terms were also considered to study to pattern formation in tissues and other microorganism aggregation phenomena.
+Versions of the Keller--Segel model with more terms were also considered for studying pattern formation in tissues and other microorganism aggregation phenomena.
 For example, one may include a Fisher-type competition term like $\rho(1-\rho)$ in the right-hand side of (\ref{eq:kellersegel}).
 This term generates multiple aggregation spots \cite{bellomo2015toward,painter2019mathematical}, instead of the collapse into one aggregation spot for the Keller--Segel model (\ref{eq:kellersegel}) with fewer terms.
 Another type of term that can be included is a diffusion parameter that depends on $\rho$.
 This is to model volume exclusion and mathematically prevent the model from blowing up \cite{bubba2020discrete,burger2006keller}.
-Furthermore, letting the chemical sensitivity depend on $\rho$ has been found to lead to travelling plateaus \cite{burger2008asymptotic}.
+Furthermore, letting the chemical sensitivity depend on $\rho$ has been found to lead to traveling plateaus \cite{burger2008asymptotic}.